rht-labs/enablement-docs/2-attack-of-the-pipelines/README.md

 4. Once successful, `commit` and `push` your changes to gitlab.

 4. Back on your terminal navigate to the root of the `todolist-api` application.
 Open the `.openshift-applier` directory.
-The same layout of the frontend app should be visible with one noticeable difference; the api requires a `MongoDB` to connect to at runtime.
+The same layout as seen in `todolist-fe` should be visible with one noticeable difference; the api requires `MongoDB` to connect to at runtime.

 4. In the `apply.yml` update the namespace `<YOUR_NAME>` variables accordingly.
 For example:
 ```yaml